Death Toll In Northern California's Carr Fire Rises To 5

 Firefighters continue to battle a massive wildfire in Northern California that's displaced at least 38,000 people since it started Monday.

-After ripping through the Shasta County city of Redding on Friday, the fire's span tripled overnight, scorching 80,906 acres.
+After ripping through the Shasta County city of Redding on Friday, the fire's span tripled overnight, scorching 127 square miles.
 The fire is only 5 percent contained, according to numbers released on Saturday by the California Department of Forestry and Fire Protection.

 The quick-moving fire claimed the lives of three more people Saturday, bringing the Carr Fire's death toll to five.
+More than a dozen people have been reported missing, says Shasta County Sheriff Tom Bosenko.

 "My babies are dead," a tearful Sherry Bledsoe told the AP.
 Her two children were trapped with their great-grandmother after the blaze engulfed the family's rural home near Redding.

+Bledsoe lost hope when he couldn't find his loved ones at a local shelter he'd been directed to, Moffitt says.
-The deaths of the three family members are in addition to two people who died Friday working to combat the flames.
-NPR's Scott Neuman and Bill Chappell reported:

-"The California Department of Forestry and Fire Protection announced early Friday that a private bulldozer operator who was working on an active section of the fire had been killed.
-Hours later, the department said a Redding firefighter also died, according to Capital Public Radio's Nick Miller."
+The deaths of the three family members are in addition to two firefighters who died Friday working to combat the flames.
+As NPR's Scott Neuman and Bill Chappell reported, "a private bulldozer operator who was working on an active section of the fire had been killed."

+The bulldozer operator was identified Saturday as Don Ray Smith, 81, of Pollock Pines.
+Jeremy Stoke, a fire inspector with the Redding Fire Department, also died, but details of his death were not yet released.

 Cal Fire ordered more evacuations Saturday around the city of Redding, home to about 92,000 people.